JamesOwers/phd_thesis_markdown/source/040_data_augmentation.md

 to perform _according to its evaluation_ within a context nominally similar to the data from which its parameters were learned -- the training dataset.
-A model which does not generalise well could still report very high evaluation metrics on the training dataset but perform poorly when released into the real world; its parameters were overfitted to the training dataset.
+A model which does not generalise well could still report very high evaluation metrics on the training dataset but perform poorly when released into the real world; its parameters having been overfitted to the training dataset.

 Many strategies are employed to encourage models to generalise.
 For instance, one strategy, regularisation, controls the complexity of the model which can be learned.
-The idea is that simple models can generalise better; if a model is too powerful or complex, it could simply learn the training dataset "by rote".
+The idea is that simple models can generalise better; if a model is too powerful or complex it could simply learn the training dataset "by rote" and, since it has learned no abstract patterns, do nothing but regurgitate parts of the training dataset.
 A model can be regularised by adding a term to its loss function to penalise extreme settings of parameters i.e. changing the likelihood of learning a given set of parameters.

 Data augmentation encompasses methods which aim to improve generalisability by effectively expanding the size of, and/or adding noise to, the training dataset seen by the model.
-The idea is that by seeing a larger quantity of more variant data the model will better generalise.
-This approach has had much success for NLP, in particular see these recent approaches: BART [@lewis_bart_2020] and, subsequently, Speller100 [@lu_speller100_2021].
+By seeing a larger quantity of more variant data than the training dataset the model will better generalise -- if there is randomised noise, the model cannot learn "by rote".
+This approach has had much success for NLP, in particular see these recent
+approaches: BART [@lewis_bart_2020] and, subsequently, Speller100 [@lu_speller100_2021].

-In this chapter we present a toolkit for adding noise to symbolic music: the MIDI degradation toolkit (MDTK)
+In this chapter we present a toolkit for adding noise to symbolic music: the MIDI degradation toolkit (MDTK).
+This is previously work published work, jointly authoured by the author of this thesis and a collaborator, presented at the 21st International Society for Music Information Retrieval Conference.

 ## The MIDI degradation toolkit